kiyanoush-nazari/kiyanoush-nazari.github.io/_pages/about.md

 I am a researcher and software engineer in the field of robotics.
 My primary expertise lies in robotic manipulation and developing data-driven solutions for real-world robotic challanges.
 I worked on plenty of robotic projects where I utilised AI models for intelligent robot planning and control using visual, tactile, and propioception feedback.

-I started working with robots in my MSc in Mechatronics Engieering at a [surgical robotic research center](https://sinamed.ir/products/sina-flex-telesurgery) developing tele-operation controllers.
+I started working with robots in my M.Sc. in Mechatronics Engieering at a [surgical robotic research center](https://sinamed.ir/products/sina-flex-telesurgery) developing tele-operation controllers.
 I continued my journey by doing my PhD at [Intelligent Manipulation Lab](https://intmanlab.com/index.html) by conducting ground-braking research in tactile-based slip controllers in roboitc manipulation tasks.
 I am currently a postdoctoral research associate at [Lincoln Institute for Agri-Food Technology](https://www.lincoln.ac.uk/liat/) working on autonomous navigation and 3D modelling of different types of crops.
 You can find demonstrations of my robotic projects bellow.

 <style>
   .custom-bullets ul {